-34 One partner per beneficiary is foreseen.
+35 One partner per beneficiary is foreseen.
 Exceptions might be granted in duly justified cases only.

-Please inform the EISMEA Project Officer about either of the above (envisaged) changes and send the relevant CV.
+Please inform the EISMEA Project Officer about either of the above (envisaged) changes.

 4.3.1.2 Change of IO staff

 'IO staff' refers to the team running the programme in your organisation.
 Any new staff or change must be communicated to your Lead IO as soon as possible.
 The lead IO will then create him/her an account in the IT management tool so that he/she can access the application and handle his/her work properly.